edgexfoundry/edgex-docs/docs_src/microservices/application/AppFunctionContextAPI.md

 # App Function Context API
 The context parameter passed to each function/transform provides operations and data associated with each execution of the pipeline.

-!!! edgey "EdgeX 2.0"
-    For EdgeX 2.0 the `AppFunctionContext` API replaces the direct access to the `appcontext.Context` struct.

 Let's take a look at its API:

 ```go